List of Jubei-chan characters: Freesia Yagyuu

-When she finds out her father has been dead for several centuries and that he left the Lovely Eye Patch to a successor, Freesia believes that she is the rightful owner of the Lovely Eyepatch, she came to take it back from Jiyuu.
-Freesia intends to make Jiyuu suffer as she has suffered, she tricks Sai into believing that Jiyuu left home because he lied to her about writing the romantic novel under his own name instead of continuing to ghostwrite and that he is a fake father.
+When she finds out her father has been dead for several centuries and that he left the Lovely Eye Patch to a successor, Freesia believes that she is the rightful owner of the Lovely Eyepatch and came to take it back from Jiyuu.
+Freesia intends to make Jiyuu suffer as she has suffered, so she tricks Sai into believing that Jiyuu left home because he lied to her about writing the romantic novel under his own name instead of continuing to ghostwrite and that he is a fake father.
 This makes him slap his own daughter the moment she returns home, putting Jiyuu in a state of confusion.
 After being done with Jiyuu's part, she plans to finish what her father could not, destroy the Siberian Yagyuu.
 Under the "False" Jubei, she is good of a swordswoman as Jiyuu, but lacks techniques like Mutodori, in addition, carries the blood lust that her father did not want her to inherit.

-While waiting for them, Freesia encounters Jiyuu, who has regained her memories, the two rivals engage one another in a fantastic duel.
-Jiyuu however, convinces Freesia to stop fighting as she is her friend.
-Freesia finally realizes her mistake and atones for this by fighting alongside Jiyuu to defeat Kita Ressai.
+While waiting for them, Freesia encounters Jiyuu, who has regained her memories.
+The two rivals engage one another in a fantastic duel.
+Jiyuu however, convinces Freesia to stop fighting as she is her friend and that she has already become what she desires thanks to her Spade Eyepatch, proving it by having her use the Mutodori technique to block her sword strike.
+Seeing that the Lovely Eyepatch wasn’t needed to accomplish her goal after all, Freesia finally realizes her mistake and atones for this by fighting alongside Jiyuu to defeat Kita Ressai.
 She is last seen visiting her father's grave.